 Visitors will still be allowed in the facility.

-Visitors are not required to be tested or vaccinated, or show proof of such.
+Visitors are not required to be tested or vaccinated or show proof of such.

-Sharing a meal during visitation
+Sharing a meal during your visit

 Visitors may eat with a resident/tenant if the resident/tenant (or resident/tenant representative) and the visitor are aware of the risks and adhere to the Core Principles of COVID-19 Infection Prevention.
-If the visitor is unable to physically distance from other residents/tenants, they should not share a meal with the resident/tenant in a common area.
+If the visitor is unable to physically distance themselves from other residents/tenants, they should not share a meal with the resident/tenant in a common area.

 Denise Cheney, RN, Infection Control Nurse/Social worker designee